valda-z/IaaC/01-singlevm/README.md

-# Single VM deployment with PostgreSQL
+# Single VM with PostgreSQL

 Deploying single VM with public IP address, VM will be installed automatically by extension script.